IBM 1130: Job control

-Monitor Control Records
+Monitor control records

 Monitor control records are identified by //␢ followed by a "pseudo-operation code" in columns 4–7. "␢" represents a single blank.

 The JOB record can have a "T" in column 8 to indicate that any files added to the User Area by this job should be deleted at the end.
 Columns 11 thru 15 can contain a cartridge label; the system verifies that the specified cartridge is mounted before proceeding.

 The XEQ record may contain the name of the program to be run in columns 8 thru 12.
 If this is omitted, the program currently in Working Storage will be executed.
 If column 14 contains "L", and the program is in Disk System Format (not core-image) a core map will be printed by the Core Load Builder.
 If this statement is followed by LOCAL NOCAL, or FILES Supervisor Control Records, columns 16 and 17 contain the count of these records.
 Column 19 optionally indicated which disk driver routine is to be linked.
 "0", "1", or "N", request DISK1, DISK2, or DISKN, any other character, including blank, requests DISKZ, the FORTRAN disk routine.

-Supervisor Control Records
+Supervisor control records

-Supervisor Control records begin with an "*" in column 1, immediately followed by the command pseudo-operation in column 2.
+Supervisor control records begin with an "*" in column 1, immediately followed by the command pseudo-operation in column 2.
 They are LOCAL, NOCAL, and FILES for the Core Load Builder.
 DUP control records have a similar format.
 These records control program linking, either for the // XEQ statement or the DUP *STORECI command.